-15. The proper ventilation system should be provided in the tunnel as per required.
+15. The proper ventilation system should be provided in the tunnel as required.

 16. Proper drainage must be provided.

-17. Safety sign boards should be provided at various place along the tunnel.
+17. Safety signboards should be provided at various places along the tunnel.

-18. Without permission, no unauthorised person should be permitted to enter the tunnel.
+18. Without permission, no unauthorized person should be permitted to enter the tunnel.